 5 Key Things to Know about Medical Marijuana Qualifying Conditions

-- 57 qualifying conditions had been approved for marijuana treatment across 26 states and Washington, D.C. at the time of publishing.
+- 57 qualifying conditions had been approved for marijuana treatment across 26 states and Washington, D.C. at the time of this 2017 research study.

-- Four qualifying conditions account for the vast majority of medical marijuana recommendations from doctors: chronic pain, muscle spasticity, spinal cord injuries, and post-traumatic stress disorder (PTSD).
+- Four qualifying conditions accounted for the vast majority of medical marijuana recommendations from doctors: chronic pain, muscle spasticity, spinal cord injuries, and post-traumatic stress disorder (PTSD).

-- The majority of medical marijuana patients across the country (59%) received medical marijuana recommendations for chronic pain.
+- The majority of medical marijuana patients across the country (59%) received medical marijuana recommendations for chronic pain in 2017.

-- On average, only 0.86% of the populations in states that have approved medical marijuana are accessing it or are registered to access it to treat their conditions.
+- On average, only 0.86% of the population in states that had approved medical marijuana in 2017 were accessing it or were registered to access it to treat their conditions.